 We also endeavor to equip all our hands with a built-in flex wrist that allows users to tilt their hands back when necessary.
 Both of these elements, along with everything you’d expect from a multi-articulated hand, are compacted into a super-lightweight design so users needn’t worry about it holding them back.

 In addition to the tough exterior materials (neoprene and high-density polymers) used to protect the internal components, the strength and speed capabilities of the COVVI Hand are on par with market leaders within prosthetics, and intend to develop these further alongside new innovations, and according to user needs.

 By bringing our devices much more in line with the amount of endurance required for everyday use, and accounting for our very human clumsy glitches, we provide a much more useful experience for our users, who are as much susceptible to butterfingers with digits made of titanium as those made of skin and bone.

 Ease Of Use

-In the event of a fault occurring with the device, the internal diagnostics software will issue a notification to the hand itself and to the Covvi Connect app, as well as an email to all parties; for the benefit of users, their clinicians and local Covvi technical support.
+In the event of a fault occurring with the device, the internal diagnostics software will issue a notification to the hand itself and to the COVVI Go App, as well as an email to all parties; for the benefit of users, their clinicians and local COVVI technical support.
 That way, everyone is on the same wavelength and can work to repair or replace device components quickly and effectively – the same way you’d expect your phone to be repaired.
-And on that note, your arm can charge via USB-C!
+And on that note, your hand can charge via USB-C!
 Now that’s what we call, ease of use.